nicolasblackburn/scheme-ncurses-template/README.md

 scheme-ncurses-template
 =======================
-A chicken 5 scheme project template for making terminal applications in ncurse
+A chicken 5 scheme project template for making terminal applications in ncurses

 Dependencies